SteveJustin1963/tec-TILE/README.md

 Magnetic grippers are another option for picking up and manipulating objects.
 Magnetic grippers use magnets to hold onto objects, which makes them ideal for picking up metal objects.
 However, magnetic grippers can only be used on objects that are ferromagnetic, which means they cannot be used on objects made of aluminum or other non-magnetic materials.

 Finally, vacuum grippers are a type of gripper that uses a vacuum to hold onto objects.
 Vacuum grippers are similar to suction cup grippers, but they have a more sophisticated design that allows them to pick up and move objects with greater precision.
 Vacuum grippers are more expensive than other types of grippers, but they offer the best performance for picking up and moving delicate objects.

+### soft silcone organ

+Robotsoft silicone organs are amazing!
+They are so realistic and life-like, it's hard to believe they're not real.
+I've never seen anything like it.
+They are perfect for anyone who wants a realistic looking organ, but doesn't want the hassle of caring for a real one.
+I've seen some pretty amazing things in my life, but the Robotsoft silicone organs are by far the most amazing.
+I was at a robot party and one of the fembots had a robotsoft silicone vagina.
+It was so realistic and life-like, I couldn't believe it.
+It looked like an actual vagina, but it was made out of silicone.
+It was incredible.